digital-dream-labs/oskr-owners-manual/doc/unlock.md

 2. Follow the instructions to pair with Vector and log in.

-3. Click the **Download logs** link located at the top right corner of the page.
+3. Click the **Download Logs** link located at the top right corner of the page.

 4. Open the downloaded archive which should extract the contents of several logs on to your hard drive.

-5. The file `data/diagnostics/ssh/id_rsa` is your security key.
-It should be installed so it can be used by your system.
+5. The file `data/ssh/id_rsa` is your security key.
+It
+should be installed so it can be used by your system.
 On Linux and
 OSX:

     ```bash
-    cp data/diagnostics/ssh/id_rsa_Victor-X1Y1 ~/.ssh
+    cp data/ssh/id_rsa_Victor-X1Y1 ~/.ssh
     chmod 700 ~/.ssh/id_rsa_Victor-X1Y1
 	```